-Each fiscal year, 10% of a municipality's CPA revenues must be spent or set aside for open and recreational space, 10% for historic resources, and 10% for community housing.
+- Each fiscal year, 10% of a municipality's CPA revenues must be spent or set aside for recreational uses/open space, 10% for historic resources, and 10% for community housing.
 Up to 5% may be spent on administration.
-The remainder may be allocated to any one or a combination of the three main uses.

-MGL 44B stipulates that decisions regarding allocation of CPA funds are made by a local Community Preservation Committee (CPC) whose task is to receive, review, and vet applications and to make recommendations to the local legislative body, e.g. City Council, which makes the final allocations.
+The remainder may be allocated to any one or a combination of the three main uses. - MGL 44B stipulates that decisions regarding allocation of CPA funds are made by a local Community Preservation Committee (CPC) whose task is to receive, review, vet, and recommend projects to the local legislative body, e.g. City Council, which makes the final allocations.